deepskystacker/DSS/Installers/README.txt

 12. Bug fix: Correct the calculation used for the estimated remaining time displayed by the progress dialogue.

+13. Bug fix: When using "Compute the number of detected stars" from the Register Settings dialogue, the image adjustments from DDP settings were not applied.

+14. Bug fix: Register Settings dialogue was losing changes.

 Changes for DeepSkyStacker 6.1.3
 ================================